sensu/sensu-docs/content/sensu-go/5.16/api/authproviders.md

 ### EXAMPLE {#authprovidersname-delete-example}

-The following example shows a request to delete the configuration for the authentication provider `openldap`, resulting in a successful HTTP `204 No Content` response.
+The following example shows a request to the `/authproviders/:name` API endpoint to delete the configuration for the authentication provider `openldap`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \